cla-cif/movie-DB-2000s/README.md

 ### Data option
 ![Data Option](https://github.com/cla-cif/movie-DB-2000s/blob/main/screenshot/data%20option.png)
+The option is available by typing __data__ in response to this question _Type SEARCH or DATA to explore the database:_ which will be asked after each output.
 Users are offered ten options with pre-calculated statistics and rankings to choose from.
 1. The average budget, score and duration of this films'decade.
 2. Number of films in each language.